boazbk/tcs/lec_03_computation.md

 ### More examples of NAND circuits (optional)

-Here are some more sophisticated examples of NAND circuits
+Here are some more sophisticated examples of NAND circuits:

 __Incrementing integers.__ Consider the task of computing, given as input a string $x\in \{0,1\}^n$ that represents a natural number $X\in \N$, the representation of $X+1$.